learning-zone/java-basics/JDBC-questions.md

 #### Q. What are stored procedures?
 How to call stored procedure using JDBC API?
 #### Q. What are the JDBC statements?
 #### Q. What is batch processing and how to perform batch processing in JDBC?
-#### Q. What are the differences between Statement and PreparedStatement interface?
 #### Q. What is database connection pooling?
 What are the advantages of using a connection pool?
 #### Q. What is JDBC Driver?
 #### Q. Name 5 JDBC best practices your follow?